Theatre Royal Stratford East, Gerry Raffles Square, London E15 1BN

 8th – 12th December 2020

-Set in a dystopian future, you’ll need to wear an Oculus headset to enjoy this 360 degree immersive reality experience.
-Unfortunately, you’re not provided with one of those office swivel chairs, yet you’ll need the full 360!
-Forget sitting in the audience watching the stage as with traditional theatre – with Petrichor you’re the one sat on the stage facing the audience area.
+It’s set in a dystopian future and you’ll need to wear an Oculus headset to enjoy this 360 degree immersive reality experience.
+Unfortunately, you’re not provided with one of those office swivel chairs – but you’ll need the full 360!

 This innovative mix of theatre, dance, animation and film is set in a future society where there is no pain – but also no happiness.
 The extremes of human emotion and sensory response, both dark and light, evened out into a functional, mechanical purgatory of work, eat sleep, work, eat, sleep…